Edgenius/PlatoDocSite/content/form-builder/online-web-form-builder/fields-properties/p05-single-text.md

 +++
-title = "Text Field Properties" weight = 305
+title = "TEXT FIELD PROPERTIES" weight = 305
 description = "Customise your text fields with PlatoForms Text Field Properties."
 +++
-# TEXT FIELD PROPERTIES

 Use this section to learn how to customise your text fields.